 - Flax oil.
 While high in the heart-healthy unsaturated fatty acid alpha-linolenic acid (ALA), this oil has a low smoke point at around 225°F (107°C), and you should reserve it for cold uses like salad dressings (

 - Palm oil.
-Health-wise, palm oil is calorie-dense and fairly similar to some other oils, such as coconut oil.
+Health-wise, palm oil is calorie-dense.
 The main problem here is ethical, as the production of palm oil has been strongly linked to rainforest destruction and a loss of biodiversity (

 - Walnut oil.
 This oil is high in ALA and offers some anti-inflammatory and potential anticancer benefits.
 However, it is also best to reserve for cold preparations like salad dressing.
 It has a lower smoke point, sitting around 320°F (160°C) (

 Some oils are not recommended for high heat cooking.
 Flax and walnut oil have lower smoke points and are best in cold preparations.
 Fish and algae oil are intended as supplements, and palm oil comes with ethical considerations.

 There’s not a lack of options when it comes to cooking oils.
 For high heat cooking, it’s important to choose oils that maintain their stability.
 Oils heated past their smoke point break down and can produce unhealthy compounds.